Judge Tricia Krenek

 In addition to traffic offenses, the Justice of the Peace Court also handles a variety of criminal class C misdemeanors.
 Some of the more common offenses include: Disorderly Conduct, Assault, Public Intoxication, Minor In Possession of Alcoholic Beverage, and Shoplifting.
 In cases involving alcohol violations, an alcohol awareness course is usually required.
-Defendants under 17 years of age are required to appear in Court with their parents.
+Defendants under 17 years of age are required to appear in Court with a parent or legal guardian.

 What Are My Options?

-Failure to appear for a Pre-Trial Hearing or Judge/Jury Trial on a subsequent date may result in a warrant being issued for your arrest and a new charge of Failure to Appear may be filed, which can incur additional fine plus court costs, if you are found guilty.
+Failure to appear for a Pre-Trial Hearing or Judge/Jury Trial on a subsequent date may result in non-renewal of your driver’s license and a warrant being issued for your arrest and a new charge of Failure to Appear may be filed, which can incur additional fine plus court costs, if you are found guilty.

 A defendant may enter a plea of Guilty or Nolo Contendere (No Contest) and take care of their citation by reviewing the following options: